Biomass Energy Systems

 Thermal Oil to Steam Generation

-Using a thermal oil heat exchanger, low pressure steam generation can be achieved.
+Using a thermal oil heat exchanger, low-pressure steam generation can be achieved.
 Let our engineers take a look at the energy you have available and design a system to transfer that energy into usable steam for your process.

-Fuel Handling Systems
+Fuel Handling System

 A dependable fuel feed system is crucial to maintaining complete and thorough combustion control.
 Your fuel feed system should be as steady and worry free as possible.

 Sigma Thermal offers a complete fuel feed package to support your furnace.
 Engineered to be as complete and turn-key as possible, the conveyors and fuel bins are designed to work specifically with your furnace to deliver exactly the amount of fuel required.
 This minimizes the waste of valuable fuel, along with ensuring that the energy needs of your plant are consistently met.
 In many plants, the fuel feed and combustion systems are engineered as separate packages, treating integration as an afterthought.
 This results in equipment wear and operation difficulties.
 Your system is unique and should be designed with the complete process in mind.

 - Rugged live bottom fuel feed design utilizing “ladders” for accurate feed rate control.

 - No screws in the base of the bin like popular silo designs.
 Our ladder design is more rugged and capable of handling larger pieces of varying fuel.

 - Hydraulic cylinders, motors, and power units are completely external to the bin.
 Minimal maintenance requirement and reduces costly downtime.